 When Heart Blood stagnates, the personality changes, with pain and signs of old or venous Blood.
 The individual seems suddenly to grow old in his thinking, fears, anxieties, outlook, appearance and physique.
 Indeed, many signs of old age arise because of Heart Blood stagnation.

 This depends on the underlying causes of the condition and for how long they have persisted.
-If the underlying cause can be corrected, then the Heart Blood stagnation should cease, with return to full health.
+If one can correct the underlying cause, then the Heart Blood stagnation should cease, with return to full health.
 However, in older people, it may take longer.

 In terms of Chinese medicine, agitation is caused by the Mind not having a place to reside (by its nature, Heart Blood must move, so if it’s not moving – because stagnant – it’s not alive) that anchors it.